soccertrack/funfacts/README.md

 ```

 ### 26. Using additional thread to do work
-You are right, Javascript engine is single threaded.
-The environment around Javascript such as Node.js or browser do support Web Worker API which allows you to create threads and have mechanism to communicate back to Javascript main thread.
-Web Workers allow you to perform complex calculations, operations, or tasks without blocking the main thread, which can enhance the responsiveness and performance of your web application.
+Indeed, the JavaScript engine operates in a single-threaded environment.
+However, the broader JavaScript ecosystem, encompassing environments like Node.js and browsers, supports the Web Worker API.
+Web Workers enable the creation of threads and establish mechanisms for communication back to the JavaScript main thread.
+This capability empowers developers to execute intricate calculations, operations, or tasks without hindering the main thread, thereby optimizing the responsiveness and performance of web applications.

 ```javascript
 // Create a new Web Worker